simonpicard/infof405/README.md

 encrypted in AES using the session key.
 Then Alice send her signature and Bob verify that it is correct usign Alice’s public key.
 Finally Bob sent a hash to Alice as an acknowledge.

+## Takeaways

+The goal of the project was to send a file over the network in a secure way, using AES and RSA encryption and SHA3 hash, following a given protocol.
+First the sender distribute an AES key that is send encrypted by RSA and then the file is encrypted using AES.
+The design of the exchange prevent anyone but the receiver to decrypt the file if someone is able to intercept the messages.\\
+Symmetric encryption and fecryption is often mor efficent and fits better for larger volume of date than assymetrics ciphers but a shared key is mandotory, so first a random session key is sent on the network encrypted using assymetric encryptoin, RSA, and then, for the large message, the file, it is encrypted using symmetric encryption, AES.